ApplesHaveFeelings/how-i-work/template.md

 - Skills and Experiences I'm Developing
   - Areas of focus for personal/professional growth
   - New skills I'm currently learning or want to learn

+## 12. My Management Philosophy (for managers)
+- Leadership style and principles
+- Expectations for team members
+- How I measure success and performance
+- My approach to developing team members

+## 13. Goal Setting and Prioritization
+- How you approach goal setting (OKRs, SMART goals, etc.)
+- Your method for prioritizing tasks and projects
+- How you balance short-term needs with long-term objectives

+## 14. Innovation and Problem-Solving
+- Your approach to innovation and creative thinking
+- How you tackle complex problems
+- Your attitude towards failure and learning from mistakes

+## 15. Collaboration and Teamwork
+- How you prefer to collaborate with others
+- Your role in team dynamics
+- How you contribute to a positive team culture

+## 16. Personal Quirks and Preferences
+- Any personal quirks or preferences that affect your work
+- Potential misunderstandings about your style and how to avoid them
+- Your sense of humor or other personality traits that influence your work

+## 17. Work-Life Integration
+- Your approach to work-life balance/integration
+- Any standing personal commitments or preferences
+- How you recharge and maintain well-being

+Remember: This document should be a living document.
+Review and update it regularly as your work style and preferences evolve.